Application and Eligibility

 Can my application, deposit, and transcript arrive separately, or do they have to be sent together?

-Application materials may arrive separately (and in any order) and do not have to be sent all together.
-However, your application will not be evaluated until all materials have been received.
+Application materials may arrive separately (and in any order) and do not have to be sent together.
+Your application is evaluated once all application materials are received.

 Do I have to send in an official transcript?

 Yes.
-We must receive an official transcript from your home university.
+We must receive an official transcript from each university attended.
 We cannot accept unofficial or student-generated transcripts.
 For most programs, an official e-transcript can be accepted.
 Please confirm this with your Program Manager.

 Is my deposit refundable?

 No, your $200 application deposit is non-refundable once submitted.
 However, it may be deferred to another program if you have to cancel.
 Contact your Program Manager for more information.

 Does the Credit Verification section on page 4 of the application have to be signed by my university study abroad office or admissions office?

 The Credit Verification section does need to be signed by your university.
 ISA includes this during the application process to encourage students to begin working with their U.S. university's study abroad office and familiarizing themselves with their specific requirements and policies.